 The Payee’s Responsibility

-If your ex pays child support, he or she will also be responsible for providing your children with health insurance – generally through his or her work plan.
-If this is not an option, your ex may need to reimburse you for the cost of covering them on your own health insurance policy.
+If your ex pays child support, he or she will also be responsible for providing your children with health insurance post-divorce.

 If You Have Child Support Concerns, Consult with an Experienced Killeen Lawyer Today

 Child support is critical to your ability to continue providing for your children’s well-being, education, and health.

 Attorney Brett Pritchard at The Law Office of Brett H. Pritchard in Killeen, Texas, is committed to helping ensure that your child support arrangements serve you and your children’s best interests.
 We are on your side; contact us online or call us at (254) 781-4222 for more information today.